michael-franke/michael-franke.github.io/oberseminar/index.md

 ### Past talks

 ---------------- ----------------------------------------------------
+Jan 30, 2017\    <span style = "color:firebrick">Timo Roettger & Mathias Stoeber</span> (Cologne)\

+&nbsp;\          "Manual Response Tracking during Intonation-Based Intention Recognition"\
+&nbsp;\          <span style = "color:gray">During the perception of an unfolding speech signal listeners use prosodic information to guide their interpretation of what a speaker intends to communicate.
+This process can take place long before disambiguating lexical information becomes available, allowing the comprehender to make rapid inferences about what a speaker intends to say, even if these inferences are based on partial information.
+The inference process can only be fully understood using experimental techniques that measure the real-time integration of prosodic information to resolve temporally ambiguous interpretations.
+While eye tracking experiments have advanced our knowledge about the real-time integration of prosodic information tremendously, we will propose that tracking hand movements complement existing methodologies and offer low-cost alternatives to eye tracking: It has been demonstrated that continuous nonlinear trajectories recorded from the streaming of x,y coordinates of computer mouse movements can serve as an informative indicator of cognitive processes.
+This talk will introduce mouse tracking as a tool for speech scientists, capable of unravelling the temporal dynamics of speech processing.
+Additionally, we will present preliminary results of a mouse tracking paradigm attempting to illuminate prosody-based intention recognition.
+In light of the presented data, we will discuss both methodological advantages and challenges of the proposed paradigm.
+We hope to convince the audience that mouse tracking is a methodology which holds great promise for low-cost but detailed exploration of fine-grained temporal aspects of speech perception in general and prosody-based intention recognition in particular.</span>\
+&nbsp;\          &nbsp;\

 Jan 16, 2017\    <span style = "color:firebrick">Maribel Romero</span> (Konstanz)\
 &nbsp;\          "On the readings of *many*"\
 &nbsp;\          <span style = "color:gray">click [here](abstracts/romero-Tuebingen-ab.pdf) for abstract</span>\